All-Time Most Popular Books by Country

 For a more modern Korean novel, we suggest reading "Kim Jiyoung, Born 1982."

 Author: Miguel de Cervantes

 Year published: 1605-1615

 What makes it a classic: Before the literary canon started making an effort to be less Eurocentric, "Don Quixote" was considered the first modern novel.
-And while Japan's "Tale of Genji" now holds that honor, it does not take away from the incredible accomplishments of Cervante's accomplishments.
+And while Japan's "Tale of Genji" now holds that honor, it does not take away from Cervante's incredible achievements.
 After all, he did invent the modern novel in Europe.

 The famous tale of Don Quixote and Sancho Panza follows a man who has been driven to madness by his obsession with stories of chivalry.
 Don Quixote goes on a delusional crusade where he completes futile tasks like fighting windmills he confuses with giants while the lucid Sancho Panza faithfully follows him.